 NOW understands that B vitamins are the real workhorses of the vitamin world and goes all-in on B-complex with their Eve Women’s Multivitamin.
 NOW has been a family-owned and run business since 1968 and has an enormous customer base for a reason.

 What we like: The emphasis on B vitamins in this supplement is impressive, but NOW has not skrimped on other nutrients women need.
 That includes calcium, iron, magnesium, and selenium.
-And the antioxidant vitamins C and E as well as CoQ10.
+It also contains the antioxidants vitamins C and E as well as CoQ10 and compounds helpful for hormone balance and disease prevention.

 Flaws: They contain iron so don’t give them to the kids.